DESCRIPTION OF COURSE:

 2. Why should law firms care about making their lawyers happy?

-3. Are there any institutional forces pushing law firms to change their billable hour model?9.
-What compensation scheme is most likely to produce happier lawyers?
+3. Are there any institutional forces pushing law firms to change their billable hour model?14.
+What architecture or firm design features promote higher happiness levels?

 (1) law firm salary graph

-10. Which are happier, firms that are meritocracies or firms that have an egalitarian ethic?
+12. Which are happier, firms that are meritocracies or firms that have an egalitarian ethic?
 Are two-tier (equity and non-equity) partner schemes a bad idea?

 Groups: Designing a law office that facilitates happiness

 Identifying reforms that can make your firm a happier place